Bellevue High School (Ohio)

 Bellevue High School is a public high school in Bellevue, Ohio.
 It is the only high school in the Bellevue City School District.
-Athletic teams are known as the Redmen and Lady Redmen.
-A long time member of the Northern Ohio League (1944-2017), Bellevue joined the Sandusky Bay Conference in 2017.
+Athletic teams are known as the Redmen and Ladyred.
+A former member of the NOL Northern Ohio League (1944-2017), Bellevue joined the Sandusky Bay Conference in 2017.
 The current building was built in 1962.
+This year their girls basketball team won the d4 high school state championship.